 Five factors determine the difficulty of a hike

 - Terrain ranges from good trails, to bush whacking (crossing country with no trail), to rock scrambling.
-A short hike is not necessarily an easy hike.
 We refer to HikeArizona.com for trail ratings.

 Ratings for Club hikes